asbisen/DuckQuery.jl/README.md

 - `:memory_limit`: Maximum memory usage (e.g., "4GB")
 - `:threads`: Number of threads to use
 - `:extensions`: Extensions to load (e.g., ["parquet", "json", "httpfs"])
+- `:batch_size`: Number of rows to process in each batch when manually registering DataFrames (default: 1000)
+- `:force_manual_registration`: Force manual DataFrame registration instead of using DuckDB's native registration (default: false)

 ## Contributing